 - Is one spouse eligible for a share of the other’s retirement savings, and if so, is a qualified domestic relations order necessary?

-- How do you transfer or divide funds in retirement accounts that do not require QDRO?
+- How do you transfer money or divide funds in retirement accounts that do not require QDRO?

 - Is keeping the family home financially wise, and can the spouse who keeps it afford its mortgage, maintenance, taxes and other expenses?